ryan-p-randall/ryan-p-randall.github.io/_posts/2018-06-19-my-ala-annual-2018-schedule.md

 I'm flying in today—and I wish I could be listening to [KEXP's breakdown of Public Enemy's _It Takes a Nation of Millions to Hold Us Back_](https://www.kexp.org/read/2018/5/10/announcing-public-enemy-album-breakdown/) while in flight.
 Hopefully they record it or at least spell out the playlist somewhere. _Fear of a Black Planet_ was much more formative for me but I'd love to learn anything I could about the Bomb Squad's production process for any of their albums.

-I might be down for meeting up for vegetarian/vegan food, coffee, or other stuff this evening.
+I might be down to meet up for vegetarian/vegan food, coffee, or other stuff this evening.
 Let me know!

 ### Friday